 - Looking to develop or update your plan?
 Browse the Mitigation Planning Process, Resources, Tribal Mitigation Planning Resources, Risk Assessment, and Mitigation Program Integration

-- Is there a need for additional help?
+- Need additional help?
 Refer to available Training, FAQs, and FEMA and State Contacts

 Please visit the Hazard Mitigation Assistance page for more information on funding available for mitigation plan development and mitigation projects.